texfaq/texfaq.github.io/FAQ-psfchoice.md

   [Thierry Bouche in TUGboat 19(2)](http://tug.org/TUGboat/Articles/tb19-2/tb59bouc.pdf)).
 There are several options available, which are based on Knuth's original designs.
-Others complement other commercial and free text font designs; one set (MicroPress's 'informal math') stands alone.
+Others complement other commercial and free text font designs; one set (MicroPress's ''informal math'') stands alone.

 Users should also consider the possibilities of typesetting